victorviterbo/fractol/README.md

 ## 🕹️ Controls
 - **Mouse Wheel**: Zoom in/out
 - **Arrow Keys**: Pan around the fractal
+- **c**: Change the coloring scheme
+- **i**: print informations about currently displayed in the terminal for reproductibility
 - **ESC**: Exit program
+- **Left Click**: For julia : set C0 to the values of the coordinates clikced

 ## 🚀 Usage